QuantumShinobi/djank/README.md

 Spoiler :  Soon, you'll also be able to transfer money to other accounts.
 ### Have an error ?
 Djank is maintained by us, as a hobby.
-Altough it's tried and tested multiple times, there's a change that you may come across a bug 🐛 or error
+Altough it's tried and tested multiple times, there's a change that you may come across a bug 🐛 or error.

 So....

 Incase you come across a bug (we hope you don't, but still 😅) please report it in our [discord server](https://discord.gg/93zymEfq) in [this channel](https://discord.com/channels/765116597999370260/834320103155302420/834320174470922240)